HLR/BLInD/PALandMC/readme.md

 ## Output

 The results of running Bayesian inference are saved in the dataset folder specified by the `--outputdataset` argument.
-The output files are named based on the method, model name, and whether few-shot learning is used.
+The output files are named based on the arguments set in `main.py`.

 ## Our Results